 If you fancy your afternoon tea with a bit of alcohol, the Mandarin Oriental’s got you covered: you can choose to have your afternoon tea with a glass of Ruinart Champagne or you can have a tasting of three Sakés, Beers or Alsatian wines.
 Just as with the teas, these alcohols are designed to accompany the food and thus each course (savouries, scones, sweets) comes with a specific drink that has been expertly paired by the team ♥

 Each drink is carefully selected: you can tell that a great deal of research has been put into the sourcing of these beverages.
 Overall, I have a slight preference for the Saké Afternoon tea over the Beer and Alsatian afternoon teas though that’s more a matter of personal taste 🙂

 The sandwiches are magnificent; each of the six savouries is delicious and light.
 The most memorable sandwich is marked with a heart (♥):

-- Cotswold egg, white asparagus and black truffle ♥
+- Finest Cotswold egg with black truffle

 The Scones ★★★★☆